f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 > I run f3d from the command prompt and my Unicode characters are not displayed properly.

 Set the codepage to UTF-8, run `chcp 65001`.

+## macOS

+> Using the binary release, I'm unable to run F3D because macOS warns about F3D not being signed.

+F3D is not signed by Apple yet so macOS shows this warning.
+To run F3D, right click on the app and click "open", then click "open" again to be able to run F3D.